 Today, in the world of globalization, employers often demand foreign language skills from their employees.
 The required language knowledge very much depends on the country you’re working in, the company and the job itself.
 For example, English is often used as an international language in many companies, so if you speak English well, it can be a very important advantage even for a young specialist.

 But don’t exaggerate language knowledge, it is very easy to check.
 In the companies where foreign language knowledge is the main requirement, you will most likely have a short dialogue with HR so they can check your level.
 However, do not be afraid.
 Usually, the questions you might be asked are rather common.
-For example, the interviewer might ask you: “What did you like most at your last job?” or “What was the most challenging problem you faced on your last project?”, etc. Try to prepare to answer this kind of questions in advance and you will sound confident and proficient.
+For example, the interviewer might ask you: “What did you like most at your last job?” or “What was the most challenging problem you faced on your last project?”, etc. Try to prepare to answer this kind of interview questions in advance and you will sound confident and proficient.

 If you are not sure what level to specify, use the following lifehack: there are many foreign language courses and many of them have a free trial lesson or tests to determine your language level.
 In addition, you can find online services to check your level.
 Try several options, compare the results to find out your level more objectively.